-The choice to pursue an graduate degree is a big one.
-The program you select will determine how satisfied you are throughout the experience and with the ultimate outcome.
+The choice to pursue a graduate degree is a big one.
+The degree program you select will determine how satisfied you are throughout the experience and with the ultimate outcome.

-Treat your graduate school interview with the same respect and preparation you would for a “I really want this job” interview.
+Learn how to prepare for an interview for graduate school by treating your interview with the same respect and preparation you would for an, “I really want this job,” interview.
 Check the school’s website and social media for any current news before your interview.
-This may help you have a positive conversation right from the beginning and then move to impactful, knowledgeable questions.
+This may help you have a positive conversation right from the beginning and then move to impactful, knowledgeable graduate school interview questions.

-Here are some questions to consider asking the admissions committee or college representative during your interview or a campus visit:
+Here are some questions to consider asking the admissions committee or college representative during your graduate school interview or a campus visit:

 - How would you describe the culture of the college?